Shouree/storm-http-framework/doc/02-Language_Reference/05-C++/03-Objects.md

 Objects in C++
 ==============

-Since Storm uses a garbage collector for memory management, some care needs to be taken when working in C++.
-Namely:
+Since Storm uses a garbage collector to manage memory, some care needs to be taken when working with objects in C++.
+Furthermore, Storm is designed to be useable as an embedded language.
+Because of this, the entire Storm system is represented as an instance of the `storm::Engine` class.
+Different engines are designed to be able to operate separately.
+Therefore, all heap-allocated objects are associated with an `Engine` instance, since they are allocated on a heap associated with a particular `Engine`.

-- Heap-allocated objects may only contain pointers to the start of objects.
+Both of these things makes object allocation and management needs some additional care:

+- The garbage collector needs to be able to scan and update all pointers in all heap-allocated objects.
+This means that all pointers need to be visible to the garbage collector.
+In most cases, this is handled by the preprocessor, but some care needs to be taken when working with `void` pointers, for example.
+Another restriction is that all pointers to heap-allocated objects must refer to the start of the allocation.
+It is therefore not possible to encode additional information in the unused bits of a pointer, or to store pointers to the middle of objects (such pointers may exist on the stack, however).

 - Destructors are not called (not even the default destructor) if it is not declared in the class, or if any contained values have destructors.
 This is typically not a problem, but if the class